 Now by saying “inflicted” instead of “punished” we are leaving open the question of whether God punished Christ on behalf of our sins.
 Christians are divided over this and it needn’t be a division which separates our communion with each other.
 So a middle ground approach would be to say Christ endured the suffering which would have been our punishment had He not taken our place.
 So in a penal substitution viewpoint you can hold that God punished Christ, but it doesn’t require it.
 Minimally what you are saying though is Christ endured the punishment that was our just deserts.

 Another reason I like penal substitution is it really helps a person acknowledge that true law, or the way to right living, is a precept by God.
 Now this can take us down a rabbit hole into philosophy of law which we’ll try to avoid here, but it certainly makes sense that while many governments of the world today prescribe to some sort of a rule of law (whether founded on man or God), that God would judge us in some sort of a similar fashion.
-As we learned in other posts, if God exists, true right and wrong have to exist.
-And so Christ having to suffer a penalty that we deserved is in our reality judged rightly by God.
+As we learned in other posts, if God exists, true right and wrong have to exist, so Christ having to suffer a penalty that we deserved is an event judged rightly by God.

 So maybe the first question is why couldn’t we pay the penalty to God?
 Why did it have to be Christ?

 How could God have punished or inflicted punishment justly on an innocent Christ?
-After all, if Christ was sinless, as all Christians need to affirm, God could not have condemned Christ, right?
+After all, if Christ was sinless, as all Christians need to affirm, God could not have condemned Christ?

 Well, not so fast.
 Critics of penal substitution generally overlook the doctrine of imputation of sins.
 Even though Christ is personally without moral fault, He was judged legally guilty (in the eyes of divine justice) by God and so could be found legally condemned, which brings us to the idea of imputing our sins on Christ.
 Francois Turretin was a strong defender of this idea in his response to Socinus.
 Essentially the doctrine of imputation of sin states Christ was not infused with our sin, but imputed, and therefore was counted legally guilty for our sakes (2 Cor 5:21).